act-rules/act-rules.github.io/_rules/invalid-form-field-value-36b590.md

 For each test target with a [form field error indicator][], at least one of the [form field error indicators][form field error indicator] allows the identification of the related test target, through [text][], or [non-text content][], or through [presentation][].

-**Note**: This rule does not test [form field error indicators][form field error indicator] shown on a different page than the one of the test target.
+**Note**: This rule does not test [form field error indicators][form field error indicator] shown on a different page than that of the test target.

 **Note**: A single [form field error indicator][] can be related to multiple test targets.
 For example, an error message at the top of a form can list all the form fields that are required and are empty.